2023 USTA Annual Meeting Awards: Blind and Visually Impaired Tennis of Highland Park honored with Adaptive Tennis Award

 WATCH: Blind and Visually Impaired Tennis of Highland Park honored with Adaptive Tennis Award

 Blind and Visually Impaired Tennis of Highland Park of Pittsburgh, Penn., was awarded the USTA National Adaptive Tennis Community Service Award at the 2023 USTA Annual Meeting and Conference.
-The USTA annually bestows this recognition upon a program or program leader that has demonstrated continued excellence, dedication and service in tennis for an adaptive tennis community.
+The USTA annually bestows this recognition upon a program that has demonstrated continued excellence, dedication and service in tennis for an adaptive tennis community.

 Blind and Visually Impaired Tennis of Highland Park was started in 2019 by Highland Park Tennis Club president Dana Costa, whose daughter has a visual impairment.
 Her daughter was told she would never play sports such as tennis, and Costa set out to make sure that she was allotted those opportunities.